Discover nature

 View the Biodiversity Blitz competition page.

-Great Southern Bioblitz
+Great Southern BioBlitz

-Date: 20-23 September
+Date: 20 to 23 September

 During this challenge, in partnership with our neighbouring councils, we log as many species as we can to highlight the immense biodiversity across Kingston and Greater Melbourne.
 By doing so, we are contributing to biodiversity research across the entire Southern Hemisphere!

-View Kingston's Great Southern Bioblitz project page.
+View Kingston's Great Southern BioBlitz project page.

-View the Greater Melbourne Great Southern Bioblitz project page.
+View the Greater Melbourne Great Southern BioBlitz project page.